-(3) Market value is calculated based on the closing price of our common stock of \$3.56 per share on December 29, 2023, times the number of shares subject to the award.
+(3) Market value is calculated based on the closing price of our common stock of \$7.06 per share on December 31, 2024, times the number of shares subject to the award.

 (4) Represents PSUs that vest based on both stock price appreciation and revenue objectives over a performance period ending on March 31, 2025.
 Up to 150% of the target PSUs will be eligible to vest based on company performance.
 The PSUs are reflected in the table above at "target" levels.
+In 2025, it was determined that none of the PSUs were earned, and as a result, all of the PSUs were forfeited.